 - General Partnership (GP) – Where all partners share profits according to the extent of their partnership share and each has unlimited liability for the debts and liabilities that may arise.
 General partnerships do not require any form of registration except for a business name, should the partners decide to trade other than under their own names.

-What are the benefits and requirements of a Partnership?
+What are the benefits and requirements of forming a Partnership?

-- Are relatively easy to set up and maintain;
+- they are relatively easy to set up and maintain;

-- Profits, risk and management responsibilities are shared among the partners as specified in the Partnership Deed;
+- profits, risk and management responsibilities are shared among the partners in the manner specified in the Partnership Deed;

-- Do not pay income tax on earned income — each partner pays tax on the net income attributable to their partnership share;
+- partnerships do not pay income tax on partnership income — each partner pays tax on the net income attributable to their partnership share;

 Potential pitfalls in a Partnership

-- The collaboration does not create an independent legal entity.
+- a partnership is not a separate legal entity.
 Each partner is fully responsible for the debts and liabilities that other partners, with or without their knowledge, have lawfully incurred;

-- Ownership changes generally require the establishment of a new relationship.
+- ownership changes generally require the establishment of a new partnership.

 Other factors to consider